 Reimagining Sanctuary & Asylum through Speculative Migrant Futures

-We welcome submissions by all undocumented, noncitizen, and/or 1st generation immigrants of color who have stories about struggling with obtaining documentation or have otherwise experienced violence under the U.S. immigration system.
+We welcome submissions by all undocumented, noncitizen, and/or 1st generation immigrants of color, as well as all BIPOC globally, who have stories about struggling with obtaining documentation or have otherwise experienced violence under the U.S. immigration system.
 Submissions will close on September 30th.
 Submissions are free and all contributors will be paid.
 We will accept submissions exclusively through Submittable.